fonkley/chainmeup/README.md

 - First, select which chain you would like to use with the "Chain Select" macro.
 - Then, dial in how much of the chain's effect you would like to use with the macro that corresponds to your chain selection.
 - Finally, use the "Limiter" macro to taste.
-  - (RECOMMENDED: These effects can be LOUD)
+  - (These effects can be LOUD, so this option is recommended)

 If you want, you could also select the (R) button to the left of the rack's name for a completely randomized selection for each macro, excluding the "Limiter" macro.